Home Marketers Alphabet Exceeds $100 Billion In Q1 And Its Profits Almost Doubled

 Even aside from the jump in profitability – the ultimate investor anxiety relief – Chief Business Officer Philipp Schindler noted that one area where AI may be able to transform the standard Google ads product is by using Gemini models to improve the number of queries that can be interpreted as showing commercial intent.
 For instance, a hard-to-parse string of product-related keywords stuffed into a search bar, such as “men’s dress pants baggy tan large tailoring available in Austin,” might be more effectively targeted now, whereas Google previously may not have known how to interpret that query.

 Historically, Google has monetized about 20% of its total search queries.
-“With the ability of AI to better understand intent and a lot of other factors around it.
-I think there is upside in that coverage number,” Schindler said, referring to the 20% coverage of queries by ads.
+“With the ability of AI to better understand intent and a lot of other factors around it, I think there is upside in that coverage number,” Schindler said, referring to the 20% coverage of queries by ads.

 And there are whole untouched white canvases that Google hasn’t even despoiled yet with ads.

-Michael Nathanson of the investment bank MoffettNathanson noted that Schindler touted Gemini as an internal product Google’s ads business, but what about serving ads in the Gemini app itself.
+Michael Nathanson of the investment bank MoffettNathanson noted that Schindler touted Gemini as an internal product of Google’s ads business, but what about serving ads in the Gemini app itself.
 Will Google cross that Rubicon?

 Right now, Schindler replied, the ads team is focused on unlocking more inventory and greater value within AI Mode and AI Overviews ads.